mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 CMD ["node", "notifier.js"]
 ```

-We also need to tweak our code so that the services talk to each other using [Docker linking](https://docs.docker.com/userguide/dockerlinks/), which provide the IP addresses and ports of the other services via environment variables (currently the host is always `localhost` and the ports are hardcoded).
+We also need to tweak our code so that the services talk to each other using [Docker linking](https://docs.docker.com/userguide/dockerlinks/), which provide the IP addresses and ports of the other services via environment variables (right now the host is always `localhost` and the ports are hardcoded).
 Instead of describing the necessary tweaks here, peruse the final code in the [GitHub repo](https://github.com/mminer/blog-code/tree/master/pattern-for-async-task-queue-results).

 Now build the Docker containers.